 Ellery Lake: 2.5 miles north of the pass on Hwy.
 120 off to the right at 9,500'.

-There is also the Big Bend, Aspen and several other campgrounds in Lee Vining Canyon starting at 2 miles west of the junction of Hwy.
+There is also the Big Bend, Aspen and several other campgrounds in Lee Vining Canyon starting two miles west of the junction of Hwy.
 395 on Hwy.
-120 off to the left starting at 7,200'.
+120 off to the left, starting at 7,200'.